peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

+ `true
- `true` if this object is a signaling not-a-number value (which causes an error f the value is passed to any arithmetic operation in this class); otherwise,  `false` .
+      ` if this object is a signaling not-a-number value (which causes an error f the value is passed to any arithmetic operation in this class); therwise, `false
+      ` .

 <a id="Multiply_PeterO_Numbers_ERational"></a>
 ### Multiply